- UCAS course code

 |Available as a free choice unit?||No|

-In semester two, students receive individual supervision from an appointed academic.
+In semester two, students receive individual supervision from an appointed member of staff.

 Restricted to: BA (Criminology) students, for whom this unit is compulsory if not doing LAWS30610; also available students on the BA Social Science degrees who are taking the Criminology pathways.